What is electronic proof of delivery (ePOD)? How does this software work? How does it improve logistics operations? And why do you need it?

 Capacity constraints and these methods of dealing with them are bound to affect the relationships you nurture with your customers.
 And while you might think that prioritizing would negatively impact the service experience of lower-tier customers, it doesn’t.

 A study on the topic found that prioritization didn’t affect organizations’ relationships with bottom-tier customers.
 It only increased the satisfaction of top-tier customers and improved their perception of the company.

 But determining which orders are more important is difficult when large volumes of orders arrive at your headquarters.

-Knowing how to deal with demand when it exceeds the capacity of your delivery service, also means understanding when is the best time to use your internal fleet vs. outsourcing a fleet.
+Knowing how to deal with demand when it exceeds the capacity of your delivery service, also means understanding when is the best time to use your internal fleet vs external delivery fleet.